You can search this SPD section by section or click here to create a single searchable document.

 • You also may make contributions to your After-Tax Account other than through payroll deductions.
 These are called After-Tax Account special contributions and are made by check.

-• Participants who are age 50 or older in a given calendar year and who maximize their before-tax contributions and/or Roth 401(k) contributions may make catch-up contributions to the Before-Tax and/or Roth 401(k) Accounts.
+• Participants who are age 50 or older in a given calendar year and who maximize their before-tax contributions and/or Roth 401(k) contributions may make catch-up contributions to the Roth 401(k) Accounts.

 Rollovers